How much does it cost?

 Why doesn’t permanent makeup last as long as body art?

 Alas, this is true, for several reasons: Tattoos applied to the face get more exposure to daylight, which has a fading effect.
 Secondly, facial skin has a lot more subdermal circulation with blood and lymph.
 Also, the skin turns over, replacing itself, at a greater rate.
-I have proven this by using permanent makeup pigments for body art; I have a tattoo on my ankle that is virtually undiminished after four years.
+I have proven this by using permanent makeup pigments for body art; I have a tattoo on my ankle that is virtually undiminished after five years.
+Eyeliner is slightly more durable, as it is in the shade of the browbone, it usually lasts more than two years.

 Does it hurt?